Margate woman's donation sets up Stockton scholarship for Atlantic City students

 “The Gravitz Family has joined a growing list of Stockton donors who have endowed scholarships for students who live in Atlantic City or graduated from Atlantic City High School," said Daniel Nugent, chief development officer and executive director of the Stockton University Foundation.
 More are in development.

-The scholarship will be awarded annually to a Stockton student who was a participant of the Boys and Girls Club of Atlantic City, where Gravitz' daughter, Janet, is a longtime volunteer.
-In addition to providing financial support, the scholarship will provide the encouragement and opportunity for today’s students to become life-long learners like Joan, according to the college.
+The scholarship will be awarded annually to a Stockton student who was a participant of the Boys & Girls Club of Atlantic City, where Gravitz's daughter, Janet, is a longtime volunteer.
+In addition to providing financial support, the scholarship will provide the encouragement and opportunity for today’s students to become lifelong learners like Joan, according to the college.

-“We are so grateful to Joan Gravitz and all those who are supporting a new generation of Atlantic City graduates at the university,” Nugent said.

-More information about the scholarships related to Atlantic City, which are distributed through the Stockton University Foundation, is on the Foundation Scholarships website.
+More information about the scholarships related to Atlantic City can be found on the Stockton Foundation website.

 Welcome to the discussion.